Kotlin/KEEP/notes/0008-stacks.md

 ## Resuming Stack Continuations

-The `StackContinuation` class has two fields tied together by its member lifetime.
+The `StackContinuation` class has two fields tied together by its locality member.
 Rather than requiring the programmer to regularly access these fields at this low level, we can provide the following extension method for its most common usage pattern:
 ```
 fun <local_{local} arena, E, R, T> StackMount<arena, E>.resume(
     environment: E_{local},
-    continuation: StackContinuation<R>_{mounted},
+    continuation: StackContinuation<mounted, R>,
     block: (local R) ->_{mounted} Nothing
 ): Nothing {
     restack {